Thorn51/code_incubator_client/README.md

 ## Purpose

-The purpose of this program was to create a place to submit ideas for full-stack web development project ideas, receive feedback, and to help inspire ideas for future students.
+The purpose of this program was to create a place to submit full-stack web development project ideas, receive feedback, and to help inspire future students.

 ## Demo